-Secor Park Implementation Project
+Secor Park Improvement Project

-A master plan completed in 1995 envisions future park development with paved walking paths, picnic areas, a children's play area, and a multi-use sports court.
+master plan completed in 1995 envisions future park development with paved walking paths, picnic areas, a children's play area, and a multi-use sports court.
 Other portions of the park are proposed to be left undeveloped.

 The City is currently preparing for a development project that will implement portions of the park master plan.
 Due to the age of the plan, we are seeking input from local residents on the design of this project.

 Feedback from an initial public survey indicates that residents are interest in adding recreational elements while also preserving and enhancing natural features within the park.
 With this input, the project consultants prepared three design concepts that show a range of potential changes to the park.

 The project team presented and reviewed these concepts at a public workshop held on April 3, 2019 and through a public survey that ran through April 17, 2019.